laravel/docs/mail.md

 <a name="writing-mailables"></a>
 ## Writing Mailables

-All of a mailable class' configuration is done in the `build` method.
+All of a mailable class configuration is done in the `build` method.
 Within this method, you may call various methods such as `from`, `subject`, `view`, and `attach` to configure the email's presentation and delivery.

 <a name="configuring-the-sender"></a>
 ### Configuring The Sender

 #### Using The `from` Method

 First, let's explore configuring the sender of the email.
 Or, in other words, who the email is going to be "from".
 There are two ways to configure the sender.
-First, you may use the `from` method within your mailable class' `build` method:
+First, you may use the `from` method within your mailable class `build` method:

     /**
      * Build the message.